AydaMkd/milestoneProject3-backend/README.md

  (copy link )

 ## Usage
-User should be able to submit their own recipes, keep their favorite receipts, rate and comment in other user's recipes.
+The user should be able to submit their own recipes, keep their favorite ones, rate and comment on other users recipes.

 ## Sources
 ### Learned to align images on readme.